yucongkoo/tp/docs/DeveloperGuide.md

 **Effort:**

 We first redesign the structure of our `UI` to fit the new features in a sensible and user-friendly way.
-We tried out different layouts and ways to present our data, and finalize on the current design, where the customer's information are displayed in cards.
+We tried out different layouts and ways to present our data, and finalize on the current design, where the customer's information are displayed as `Customer Card`.
 After ensuring the functionality is covered by `UI`, we move on to changing the colour scheme of our product.
 After many trial and error, and requesting feedbacks from our friends, we have decided to use the current pastel green colour scheme.